Department of Family Services – Children, Youth and Families

 adult with child hugging outsideThe Department of Family Services (DFS) assists kinship families who need a connection to services, such as child care, education, health care, and financial help, and are seeking support from professionals or peers.

 DFS also provides seminars, trainings, and workshops focused on kinship families’ needs.
-Trainings vary, from strengthening caregivers’ parenting skills and communication skills to relationship building, conflict resolution, self-care, and managing stress.
+Training topics vary, from strengthening caregivers’ parenting skills and communication skills to relationship building, conflict resolution, self-care, and managing stress.

 In most cases, DFS does not provide case management services and is not able to provide direct financial assistance to kinship caregivers.
-However, in a limited number of instances some kinship families may be eligible for a federal financial assistance program called The Kinship Guardian Assistance Program (KinGAP).
+However, in a limited number of instances some kinship families may be eligible for some state or federal assistance.

 Kinship Resource Line 703-324-4534, TTY 711